telecombcn-dl/2017-dlai-team4/README.md

 ## Training

-Then from this, we apply this algorithm to the dogs samples.
+From this, we apply this algorithm to the dogs samples.
 This experiment provides us great results!

 *RESULTS*